-Sojourner Consulting is a mission-driven planning consultancy dedicated to creating more equitable, sustainable, and inclusive places.
+Sojourner Consulting is a mission-driven planning and strategic consultancy.

 Projects